auzbuckley/agile_resources/what_is_kanban.md

 Kanban also provides a certain degree of planning flexibility.

+:warning: **Beware:**

-:warning: 'Planning flexibility' should not mean being able to interrupt the team and change focus/ direction whenever it suits.
+- 'Planning flexibility' should not mean being able to interrupt the team and change focus/ direction whenever it suits.
 However if unpredictability is simply the nature of your work, and not a consequence of poor planning and organization, for example if your team is a maintenance team that does not really work on projects per say, but instead handles issues as they arrive, then Kanban will allow you freedom to navigate this.

-:warning: Beware that:
+- If you are not diligent, using a process tool that provides a high degree of freedom can easily lead to chaos.

 >"the value of a tool is that it limits your options.
 A process tool that lets you do anything is not very useful."

 _- Henrik Kniberg and Mattias Skarin_

-In other words, if you are not diligent, using a process tool that provides a high degree of freedom can easily lead to chaos.